-I have such mixed feelings about this show.
-I’ve never come into contact with a show that can make me rage so much yet in the end I can still say that I’d watch it all over again; especially when it’s a moderately long show.
+Breakdown: I have such mixed feelings about this show.
+I’ve never come into contact with a show that can make me rage so much yet in the end I can still say that I’d watch it all over again, especially when it’s a moderately long show.

-I could go into a long-ass rant analyzing every single episode, but this being a fairly long show; I figured I wouldn’t do that.
-Instead, I’ll just place any and all annoyances into specific categories, characters, animation/art, story, plot, and music.
+I could go into a long rant analyzing every single episode, but, this being a fairly long show, I figured I wouldn’t do that.
+Instead, I’ll just place any and all criticisms into specific categories – characters, animation/art, story, plot, and music.

-Oh, btw there’s three OVA’s to Fushigi Yuugi, but since I count each OVA as a different series, I’ll be reviewing them all in separate reviews.
+There are also three OVAs to Fushigi Yuugi, but since I count each OVA as a different series, I’ll be reviewing them all in separate reviews.

 Let’s start with the Suzaku warriors.

 At the beginning of the show, Miaka’s no more annoying than any other female protagonist.
 Average ditzy student hanging out with her friends, you know the drill.
-Until one day she comes across a book called “The Universe of the Four Gods” She and her best friend Yui start reading the book and that’s where her adventure begins.
+She’s fine at this point.
+Until one day she comes across a book called “The Universe of the Four Gods.”
+She and her best friend, Yui, start reading the book, and that’s where her adventure begins.

-She is beyond irritating after this.
-She’s almost always yelling in her nails on a chalkboard voice, throughout the entire anime, she gets attacked by practically anything that moves, if a male character comes into contact with her they either instantly fall in love with her or they wanna rape her to keep her from summoning Suzaku.
+She goes zero to sixty in record time in reaching her massively annoying form after that.
+She’s almost always yelling in her nails-on-a-chalkboard voice.
+Throughout the entire anime, she gets attacked by practically anything that moves.
+If a male character comes into contact with her, they either instantly fall in love with her or they want to rape her to keep her from summoning Suzaku.
 (Cue the Seiryu boys) Seriously, there’s a good string of, I wanna say 10-15 episodes that are pretty much dedicated to finding a way to steal Miaka’s virginity.
 I’ve said it before and I’ll say it again, at a point, it just sounds like a bad hentai plot.
-NOT THAT I KNOW WHAT ANY HENTAI PLOT….sounds…like….Shut up. :0

-I guess I should explain that before I go on; the priestess of any god needs to be a virgin apparently in order to be able to summon their respective god.
+The reasoning behind this is that the priestess of any god needs to be a virgin in order to be able to summon their respective god.
 So yeah, Miaka’s basically a rape target for a while so that they can prevent the summoning of Suzaku.
+How nice.

 Speaking of getting hurt, she gets hurt, gets sick, faints for whatever reason, or acts like a total klutz in nearly every episode.
-We get it; you’re the damsel in distress.
-That’s nice, sweetie.
+We get it – you’re the damsel in distress.

-Oh crap, I should mention that she has this terrible speech impediment.
+Oh right, I should mention that she has this terrible speech impediment.
 Tamahome has the same thing.
 There’s no known cure.
-You see, she has to add “Tamahome” to the end and beginning of every sentence and on many occasions she needs to yell it at the top of her lungs.
+You see, she has to add “Tamahome” to the end and beginning of every sentence, and on many occasions she needs to yell it at the top of her lungs.
 Even if the situation has NOTHING TO DO WITH HIM.

-While on the subject of Miaka and Tamahome, I can say I’ve never seen a more annoying relationship.
-If I had a dime for how many times they’ve broken up, gotten back together, were separated, and then reunited I could actually afford to buy a bicycle in Pokemon instead of wandering around for a bike voucher.
+While on the subject of Miaka and Tamahome, I’ve never seen a more annoying relationship.
+If I had a dime for how many times they’ve broken up, gotten back together, were separated, and then reunited I could actually afford to buy a bicycle in Pokemon instead of wandering around looking for a bike voucher.